Azure/batch-shipyard/docs/99-current-limitations.md

 a ResizeError on the pool if not all compute nodes can be allocated.
 * Data movement between Batch tasks as defined by `input_data`:`azure_batch` is restricted to Batch accounts with keys (non-AAD).
-* Windows Server 2016, Clear Linux, and Oracle Linux are not supported with Batch Shipyard at this time.
+* Clear Linux and Oracle Linux are not supported with Batch Shipyard at this time.
+* Certain features, configuration options and usage commands are not supported with Windows compute node pools such as on-premises to compute node direct data ingress, storage cluster mounting, and credential encryption support.
 * Task dependencies are incompatible with multi-instance tasks.
 This is a current limitation of the underlying Azure Batch service.
 * Only Intel MPI (or polling-based IB uverbs) can be used in conjunction